Five Ways to Move Forward While You Wait

 - How is this waiting episode advancing (or not advancing) your long-term goals?

-- What skills or attitudes helped (or didn’t help) you?
+- What skills or attitudes help (or do not help) you?

-- Where or from whom are (or aren’t) you receiving the support you need?
+- Where or from whom are you receiving (or not receiving) the support you need?

 - What satisfies you the most (or not at all) while you’re waiting?

 Whatever you’re waiting for, moving forward is inevitable after the wait.
-Will you start planning then, or will you prepare while you’re waiting?
+Will you start planning then, or is it better to prepare while you’re waiting?

 - Anticipate the end of the wait—for example, arrange transportation to and from the new job you are expecting.